schim-app/schim/docs/developer/model/index.rst

 .. toctree::

 Everything that exists in a project is represented by a model class, including the project itself.
-A model class contains those attributes that are remain the same regardless of the format in which something is accessed.
+A model class contains those attributes that remain the same regardless of the format in which something is accessed.
 For example, the model class of an object does not contain information about whether the object is selected for editing, because that is only relevant in the context of the